normanfeltz/php-Minecraft-Skin-Render/README.md

 - Fixed non-transparent PNG images rendering incorrect (Fix is a bit experimental);
 - Made the old parameters by supermamie work again;
 - Made 1.8 skins work (still render as the old skin type);
+- Added ability to output a JSON file containing a base64 string of the image;
 - Made Steve the fallback image.